harness/developer-hub/docs/continuous-integration/use-ci/prep-ci-pipeline-components.md

 sidebar_position: 10
 ---

-This topic provides an overview of CI pipeline creation and configuration, including common components, such as **Build** stages and codebases, as well as advanced settings.
+This topic provides an overview of CI pipeline creation and configuration, including common components, such as **Build** stages, steps, and codebases, as well as advanced settings.

 For definitions of terms like stage, step, build infrastructure, delegate, connector, and so on, go to [CI pipeline components](../ci-quickstarts/ci-pipeline-basics.md).